Book – What it Takes to Be Free

 Most people do not really want freedom, because freedom involves responsibility, and most people are frightened of responsibility.– Sigmund Freud

-Although many of us claim to have a desire for freedom; our actions rarely reflect the pursuit of a free life.
+Although many claim to desire Freedom, our actions rarely reflect the pursuit of a free life.

-Darius suggests that freedom is not free, we must pay the price.
-It not only comes in form of action but also changes the mindset.
+Darius suggests that Freedom is not accessible; we must pay the price.
+It comes in the form of action and changes the mindset.
 Here are a few suggestions from the book.

-- Certainty – Life is change.
+- Certainty – Life is changing.
 Nothing in our power can change the nature of life.
-To find true freedom in life, we must accept that life is unstable.
-Adapting to change is real freedom.
+To find true Freedom, we must accept that life is unstable.
+Adapting to change is absolute Freedom.

-- Comfort – Merely accepting uncertainty is not enough, we have to strengthen ourselves by giving up comfort too.
-If you commit yourself to growth and to improving your life, you’re going to suffer.
+- Comfort – Merely accepting uncertainty is not enough; we have to strengthen ourselves by giving up comfort, too.
+If you commit yourself to growth and improving your life, you will suffer.

 - Lies – You don’t have to lie about who you are, what you like, and what you do.
 Just be yourself.
-If the price of being honest is judgment or sadness, so be it.
-You’ll still be free.
+So be it if the price of being honest is judgment or sadness.
+You’ll still be accessible.
 That’s the real prize.

-- Fearing Money – While it is true that money is required to lead a life, yet fear of running out of money all the time is not healthy.
+- Fearing Money – While it is true that money is required to lead a life, the fear of running out of money all the time is unhealthy.
 Becoming financially free takes time and effort.

-- Mindless Entertainment – Entertainment and pleasure are cheap; everyone can be entertained and have pleasure.
-In contrast, freedom is expensive.
-Not everyone can pay, or is willing to pay the price.
+- Mindless Entertainment – Entertainment and pleasure are cheap; everyone can be entertained and have fun.
+In contrast, Freedom is expensive.
+Not everyone can pay or is willing to pay the price.

-- Debt – Darius suggests that one should avoid debt at all cost and pay it off if one has accumulated for any reason.
-Having debt will keep you tied up in work, life you despise.
+- Debt – Darius suggests that one should avoid debt at all costs and pay it off if one has accumulated for any reason.
+Having debt will keep you tied up in work, a life you despise.

-- Don’t be attached to your ideas – A lot of people defend their beliefs because they become their beliefs.
+- Don’t be attached to your ideas – Many people defend their beliefs because they become theirs.
 When someone attacks their ideas, they feel they are attacked.
-They need to defend themselves.
+They need to protect themselves.
 That’s the opposite of being free.